smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 ESSP stands for 'Even Simpler Secure Pairing'.
 ESSP protocol provides security with minimal complexity involved.

+From ESSP perspective, SmartAnthill Device can be in one of the following pairing states:

+* PRE-PAIRING
+* PAIRING-KEY-EXCHANGE
+* PAIRING-MITM-CHECK
+* PAIRING-COMPLETED

+Change from any of the states into PRE-PAIRING state MUST be implemented ONLY via physical manipulations of end-user with SmartAnthill Device (and NOT remotely).
+Examples of valid user interfaces to perform such a change include on-Device button (for example, if kept pressed for over N seconds) and on-Device PCB jumper.

+In PRE-PAIRING and PAIRING-KEY-EXCHANGE states, SASP MUST use 'zero' AES-128 key (with AES key consisting of all zeros).

+In PRE-PAIRING and PAIRING-KEY-EXCHANGE states, no programs are allowed to be sent to SACCP; only TODO SACCP packets are allowed.
+In PAIRING-MITM-CHECK state, SACCP programs are allowed; however, in this state, SACCP restricts EXEC command to the only Built-In bodypart (id=BUILTIN_BODYPART_PAIRING).

 From security perspective, ESSP works as follows:

-* BOTH parties generate 256-bit keys (see TODO for details)
+* BOTH parties generate 256-bit keys (see TODO for details; prohibition on zero SASP key?)
-* parties initiate anonymous Diffie-Hellman key exchange for generated 256-bit keys, obtaining a 256-bit shared key
+* parties initiate anonymous Diffie-Hellman key exchange for generated 256-bit keys, obtaining a 256-bit shared key; this is reflected by PAIRING-KEY-EXCHANGE Device pairing state.
-* from this point on, SASP uses first 128-bits of 256-bit shared key, as SASP AES key
+* from this point on, on both sides SASP starts to use first 128-bits of 256-bit shared key, as SASP AES key
-* parties use last 128 bits of the 256-bit shared key ("MITM check key") to perform MITM protection check depending on the flavour (during MITM protection check, SASP uses SASP AES key, but both parties keep a MITM-CHECK-IN-PROGRESS flag that this is not real work, and only SACCP programs with a special MITM-CHECK flag (TODO) are allowed to be executed).
+* parties use last 128 bits of the 256-bit shared key ("MITM check key") to perform MITM protection check depending on the ESSP flavour.
+This is reflected by PAIRING-MITM-CHECK Device pairing state.
-* When MITM-CHECK-IN-PROGRESS flag is set, Zepto VM allows access (TODO) only to those BODYPARTS which are specially designated as "MITM-CHECK" ones.
-* if MITM protection check indicates that everything is fine - MITM-CHECK-IN-PROGRESS flag is cleared, and normal work can be resumed.
+* if MITM protection check indicates that everything is fine - Device state is changed to PAIRING-COMPLETED, and normal work can be started.

 ESSP Protocol
 ^^^^^^^^^^^^^